Components of Skateboard

 Washers

-Small in size huge in roll
+Small in size, huge in role

 Bearings